Breeze/breeze.github.io/doc-breeze-labs/ajax-post.md

 for specially-constructed [.withParameters](/doc-js/api-docs/classes/EntityQuery.html#method_withParameters)
  queries.

-It works by telling jQuery's AJAX implementation, or Angular's $http service, to use POST instead of GET.
+It works by telling jQuery's AJAX implementation, or AngularJS's $http service, to use POST instead of GET.

 This is an add-on to Breeze, and POST requires changes to the way your `.withParameters` queries are structured, so don't use it unless you really need it.